AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 WHERE market_code = 'Mark001';
 ```

 Identified which products were active in a specific market (Mark001 = Delhi NCR).
-This query revealed the product mix per region and flagged that a significant volume of transactions had blank/null product codes — a data quality issue that was later tracked and surfaced on the dashboard as the "(Blank)" product category.
+This query revealed the product mix per region and flagged that a significant volume of transactions had blank/null product codes.
+This data quality issue was later tracked and surfaced on the dashboard as the "(Blank)" product category.

 **Joining transactions with the date dimension for year-level filtering**